jameshfisher/jameshfisher.com/_posts/2020-01-24-is-there-a-route-between-these-two-nodes-in-this-directed-graph.md

   - ctci
   - programming
   - haskell
+summary: >-
+  An algorithm in Haskell using a breadth-first search to find the reachable set of nodes.
 ---

 Question 4.2 of _Cracking the Coding Interview_:

 > Given a directed graph,
 > design an algorithm to find out whether
 > there is a route between two nodes.

 Given any node in the graph,